francisisip/imp/README.md

-# **imprint**  | Human-in-the-Loop Crowdsourcing Platform
+# **Imprint**  | Human-in-the-Loop Crowdsourcing Platform

-imprint is a human-in-the-loop crowdsourcing application for data collection and continuous integration with machine learning model training.
+Imprint is a human-in-the-loop crowdsourcing application for data collection and continuous integration with machine learning model training.

 💡 Current Use Case
 > Crowd-powered labeling of sidewalk obstructions and walkability for sidewalk obstruction detection research.